FrankvdStam/SoulSplitter/README.md

 Livesplit veteran?
 Just copy the files into livesplit's components folder and add SoulSplitter to your layout (it's under controls).
 Not a veteran?
 You can find detailed installation instructions with screenshots here: https://github.com/FrankvdStam/SoulSplitter/wiki/Installation

+# Contact
+Find me on discord, on the speedsouls server, or by user wasted#2747 if you have trouble setting this up or any other questions.

 # libraries